tuankhoin/toilet-pandemia/README.md

 This shader is based on https://roystan.net/articles/outline-shader.html

-Outline shader is a shader to highlight important objects on sceen which is commonly paired with toon style shading to replace other computation-expensive reflection methods that require continuous calculations.
+Outline shader is a shader to highlight important objects on scene which is commonly paired with toon style shading to replace other computation-expensive reflection methods that require continuous calculations.
 This shader will make use of Unity's post-processing stack.

 Post-processing is the process of applying full-screen filters and effects to a camera’s image buffer before it is displayed to screen.
 It can significantly improve the visuals of the graphic. (https://github.com/Unity-Technologies/PostProcessing/wiki).

-To detect the edge of the object for generarating the outline, we explore adjacent pixels and compare their values.
-If the values are very differents, there will be an edge.
+To detect the edge of the object for generating the outline, we explore adjacent pixels and compare their values.
+If the values are very different, there will be an edge.
 In  this shader, depth and normals buffers algorithms will be used for determine the edge and then compare them at the end for maximum edge coverage.

 #### 1. Drawing outlines with depth

 First step to detect outlines with depth buffers is calculating `halfScaleFloor` and `halfScaleCeil`.
-These two values will increse when `Scale` increases.
+These two values will increase when `Scale` increases.
 By scaling our UVs this way, we can detect the edge width exactly one pixel at a time.
 ```C#
 float halfScaleFloor = floor(_Scale * 0.5);
 float halfScaleCeil = ceil(_Scale * 0.5);